lyrasis/kiba-extend/doc/file_registry_entry.md

 If the output of a given entry is expected to be used as a lookup on only one field, set a `:lookup_on` value in the registry.

-If you need to lookup in the output data on different columns, either within one job or in different jobs, this can be achieved by providing more information in the job definition's `files[:lookup]` value.
+If you need to lookup in the output data on different columns, either within one job or in different jobs, this can be achieved by providing more information in the job definition's `files[:lookup]` value, starting with v5.1.0.
 See {Kiba::Extend::Jobs} for details.
 (Or you can register the same file multiple times under different file keys with different `:lookup_on` values, but yuck to that)

 Currently only the following types of registry entries can be used as lookups:

-* `:supplied` = `true` and `:src_class` returns row/record Hashes
+* Supplied registry entries where the `:src_class` returns each row/record as a Ruby `Hash`
-* `:dest_class` writes/returns row/record Hashes
+* Job registry entries where the `as_source_class` class attribute of the `:dest_class` returns each row/record as a Ruby `Hash`

 Other types of registry entries should not define a `:lookup_on` value.